 When Should I get my Child's eyes tested?

-So, when should your child's eyes be tested?
+So, when should your child have their eyes tested?

-According to the American Academy of Ophthalmology and the American Association for Pediatric Ophthalmology and Strabismus, the following age ranges and examinations are done accordingly:
+Here's what the American Academy of Ophthalmology and the American Association for Pediatric Ophthalmology and Strabismus recommend:

 Newborns: Doctors usually check basic things like blinking and how the baby reacts to light.
 If a baby is born prematurely or has a family history of eye disease, it's a good idea to have an ophthalmologist do a thorough screening.

 3 to 5 years old: In this age range, it's important to examine a child's eye alignment and vision.
 If they can read letters, they can also have a visual acuity test.
 There are other ways to test vision if a child can't talk.

 5 to 6 years and older: As children start reading and learning to write, it's crucial to have their visual acuity tested.
 They should also be checked for common vision issues like nearsightedness, farsightedness, and astigmatism.

 Apart from these age-based guidelines, you should also watch for signs that your child might need an eye test, such as an unusual head tilt, slower progress in milestones like crawling, difficulty reading, sitting very close to the TV, trouble following objects with their eyes, difficulty catching balls, and clumsiness, like running into walls.
 If you notice any of these signs, don't hesitate to get their eyes checked.

 Remember, it's crucial to regularly check your child's eyes during their growth, and if you suspect something is off with their vision, get it checked out sooner rather than later.